 The funeral was miserably sparse.
 We tried hard to remember that you can’t judge someone’s life based on their funeral when they die at such an old age.
 At 88, most of the people who knew grandma in her prime are either dead themselves or at least bedridden.
-Maybe if we had gotten some webcams set up at the local nursing home it would’ve been a better showing, but probably not.
+Maybe if we had gotten some webcams set up at the local nursing home, it would’ve been a better showing.
+But probably not.

-No one bothered to tell the miraculous story of her birth.
-To me, in the context of a room full of her offspring, her improbable life was that much more incredible.
+I wish I had known how to tell the miraculous story of her birth.
+To me, in the context of a room filled with her offspring, her improbable life was that much more incredible.
 Grandma and her twin sister were born late one night at their parents’ home, very premature.
-Their parents hadn’t even known they were expecting twins, and in the moment between the labor and the birth they gained a daughter, then an additional daughter and then nearly lost both.
-The infants were impossibly fragile, just over 3 lbs each.
+Their parents hadn’t even known they were expecting twins, and, in the moment between the labor and the birth they gained a daughter, then an additional daughter, and then nearly lost both.
+The infants were impossibly fragile, just over 3lbs each.
 The doctor covered their little bodies in olive oil and swaddled them tight.
 He turned on the oven, low, and pulled out the lower rack.
-He placed their tiny selves down and there they passed the first night of their lives- a makeshift incubator brought to you by Sears.
-Perhaps it was the heat or maybe it was the fact that they were there side-by-side, drawing each breath together, that enabled them to live through the night and mutually agree to face the world.
+He placed their tiny selves down and they passed the first night of their lives in a makeshift incubator brought to you by Sears.
+Perhaps it was the heat, or maybe it was the fact that they were there side-by-side, drawing each breath together, that enabled them to live through the night and mutually agree to face the world.

-Maybe its best grandma’s funeral was such a bust, because now I have no choice but to remember her as I knew her.
+Maybe its best that grandma’s funeral was such a bust, because now I have no choice but to remember her as I knew her.

-I remember taking her grocery shopping, how she would swell with pride at her loving grandchild at her side as I held her arm through the parking lot, up and down the aisles.
+I remember taking her grocery shopping, how she would swell up with pride at her loving grandchild at her side as I held her arm through the parking lot, up and down the aisles.
 I used to wonder if she walked slower just to prolong our time together.
 She wrote a grocery list but it contained the same items every week.
 I teased her “Grandma, you eat whatever you want, don’t you?” when she insisted on her Nilla Wafers with Mackinaw Island Fudge ice cream.

 I know Grandma wasn’t just afraid of the world because of the news.
 Those grim messages would not have stuck so firmly if they didn’t bear a resemblance to her own experiences.
 They were like scents her mind could never forget, and she smelled them every day.
 The world was cruel to grandma: she hated the man she had once loved the most; she saw chilling patterns continuing in her own children’s behavior; she worked arduous jobs for long hours and had a mortgage on a trailer to show for it; she suffered long years of illness and pain as her body wore away beneath her.
 It’s nice, in a way, that she was able to spend so much time in the security of her bed before taking her leave.
 She was safe from the big mean world in that aluminum womb, taking her time on her way out of the world that she had once rushed into.